On 24th March we held our first annual “East Anglia’s Best Barista” competition as The…

 The vast majority of Italy does not contain the correct growing conditions for coffee, and any coffee that could be grown would be on such a small scale it would not be cost-effective to do so.

-When we talk about other coffee countries coffee like Ethiopia, Columbia, Brazil etc. we are talking about coffee growing countries and we generally start thinking of the growing regions and the unique flavours you can get from these coffees across the different origins.
+When we talk about other coffee countries coffee like Ethiopia, Colombia, Brazil etc. we are talking about coffee growing countries and we generally start thinking of the growing regions and the unique flavours you can get from these coffees across the different origins.
 This is different to Italian coffee, as we are normally talking more about a coffee culture.
 Or a roast style as supposed to a specific coffee bean or origin.

 Italian style coffee can be made up of any different beans and a vast range of origins and is normally roasted on the darker to give it a strong flavour and body that we are all familiar with.
 The classic Italian style coffee will often contain Robusta which again has a thick body and strong flavour of a powerful caffeine kick.